Regional Director of Family Engagement

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This is the foundation upon which you'll build advocacy.
-Understand the academic infrastructure before you begin generating momentum.
+This is the framework you'll be championing.
+Understand the instructional engine before you begin generating support.

 👉 Read the whitepaper